 As from 1919 the manifold aspect of space underwent constant reduction (Fig. 6 to Fig. 11):

-Mondrian’s Neoplastic compositions attained greater synthesis during the 1920s because the artist perceived the finite space of the canvas connecting with the infinite space of reality through the continuity of the lines.
+Mondrian’s Neoplastic compositions attained greater synthesis during the 1920s because the artist perceived the continuity of the lines as a means to ideally connect the limited space of the canvas with the infinite space of reality.

 In Fig. 12 two black lines suggest a “square field” that is no sooner generated than it becomes an infinite space expanding beyond the canvas almost as though in an attempt to coincide with the infinite space evoked by the lines, that is to say, with the totality of space formerly expressed by the oval (Fig. 1).